sekocha/pyclupan/docs/mc.md

 > pyclupan-mc --mu 0.25 0.1 --comp 0.25 0.5 0.25 --clusters pyclupan_clusters.yaml --ecis pyclupan_ecis.yaml --supercell 3 3 3 --n_steps 100 1000 -t 500
 ```

-### Initialiation From a given initial configuration
+### Initialization from a Given Initial Configuration

 To provide an initial configuration, a `POSCAR` file and element strings are required to
 assign spins corresponding to the elements.